-Why Purchase Life Insurance On Your Spouse?
+Why Purchase Life Insurance On Your Spouse

 - Income Replacement – Most family members work to provide money for living expenses.
-This includes mortgage or rent, normal living costs, and debt payments.
+This includes mortgage or rent, standard living costs, and debt payments.
 People also save money for college tuition and their retirement.

 - Planning for College, Debt, and Retirement – When two people share income, they usually share expenses too.
 For example, most couples will both make sure the other person can pay the mortgage and car loans if one of them dies.
 And when one spouse dies, the other is responsible for the family’s debt and future costs, like college and retirement.
 This is true even if only one person works.
 That’s why you should always consider getting life insurance for your spouse from day one.

 3 Ways to Purchase Life insurance for your spouse

 - Through Your Employer: This method is often straightforward and hassle-free but may not offer the depth of coverage and customization you might desire.
 Assessing the offered coverage meticulously ensures it aligns with your needs.